franioli/image_watcher_app/README.md

    docker compose up
    ```

-   The app will be available at `http://localhost:9500` (Port 9500 is used to avoid conflicts with other services that may be running on port 8000. but you can change it in the `docker-compose.yml` file).
+   The app will be available at `http://localhost:9500` (Port 9500 is used to avoid conflicts with other services, but you can change it in the `config.yaml`, `Dockerfile` and `docker-compose.yml` file. remember to change all the files!).

 ## Usage

-For using the app, remeber to set the configuration in the `config.yaml` file.
+For using the app, remember to set the configuration in the `config.yaml` file.
 Then, run the app and add the directories you want to observe.